namansnegi/Image-Finder-Project/README.md

      python retrieve_similar_images.py output "https://example.com/path/to/input_image.jpg"
      ```

-4. **Run Jupyter Notebook**:
-   You can run the whole code interactively using Jupyter Notebook
+5. **Run Jupyter Notebook**: You can run the whole code interactively using Jupyter Notebook
-   - Start Jupyter Notebook:

      ```bash
      jupyter notebook
      ```
    - Open `scripts/Image_Search.ipynb`.

-6. **Run FastAPI Application**:
-   - Start the FastAPI server:
+6. **Run FastAPI Application**: Start the FastAPI server:

      ```bash
      cd api
      uvicorn app:app --reload
      ```
-   - Access the API at `http://127.0.0.1:8000/docs`.
+   Access the API at `http://127.0.0.1:8000/docs`.

-7. **Run Flask Front-End**:
-   I have created a simple front end to use the API
-   - Start the Flask application:
+8. **Run Flask Front-End**: I have created a simple front end to use the API.
+Start the Flask application:

      ```bash
      cd app
      python app.py
      ```
-   - Access the front-end at `http://127.0.0.1:5000`.
+   Access the front-end at `http://127.0.0.1:5000`.
 Make sure that the FastAPI server is running on `http://127.0.0.1:8000`